 Chairs, Treasurers, and Secretary/Treasurers have been granted access to the NextGen Volunteer Dashboard.
 Access to the application tiles is specific based on the role/position of the volunteer.
 The NextGen Volunteer Dashboard can be accessed via Single Sign-on at IEEE NextGen Website: ieee.org/nextgen.

 Please note that all year-end bank statements for local bank accounts (Non-IEEE Concentration Banking accounts) must be submitted via the MGA Compliance Documents portal.
 If you have any questions or need further information please contact the IEEE Business Finance Solutions team at firstname.lastname@example.org.

 Deadlines and bonuses

-Geographic unit Treasurers are responsible for recording the financial activity of their unit and any subunits (Subsections, Chapters, and/or Affinity Groups) using NetSuite.
-In order to be eligible for the 10% rebate bonus, this information must be in the system no later than 19 February 2021.
+Geographic unit Treasurers are responsible for recording the financial activity of their unit and any subunits (Subsections, Chapters, and/or Affinity Groups) using NetGen.
+In order to be eligible for the 10% rebate bonus, this information must be in the system no later than 18 February 2022.

 If the Section or Council is unable to obtain financial records from a subunit, it may opt to submit a statement that the subunit has failed to submit a timely financial report and waive its right to a rebate for that particular subunit.
 Delinquent subunits may be subject to probation or even dissolution.